biicode/docs/getting-started/helloworld-arduino.rst

    ...
    Writing | ################################################## | 100% 0.00s

-**Thats it!**  Your board LED should start blinking in an intermittent and permanent way.
+**Thats it!**  Your board LED should start blinking with the desired interval.

 **Now you might be interested in:**